kreddys/sterlingb2b-codelist-ui/README.md

 * Versioning Support
 * Add Export & Import functionality for codelistcodes.
 * ReadOnly access support for User accounts
+* Add support for codelists that contain pipe(|) in SenderCode or ReceiverCode

 ## Contributing